CameronD73/529renew/README.md

 (default 2 seconds).
 This should help make 23 and me servers complain less, such as giving error 429 and locking your access.
 (See below for more details)

 ### rounding of base-pair addresses
-This is not a good idea and will be removed at some stage.
-The original _529 and You_ code rounds to the nearest million in order to match early output from 23 and me.
-This is discarding significant information, so the default is no rounding, but can be adjusted if required back to the original.
-A better alternative would be to always save the full address and use the rounding in comparisons.
-The minimum overlap setting now makes this less important.
+This has been removed, and results are always saved without rounding.
+The minimum overlap setting can be used to achieve similar effects.

 ### rounding of centiMorgan values
 now rounds by default to 2 decimal places, purely for appearances.
 The second decimal place is almost meaningless in most cases, as uncertainty is usually higher than this.
 It also stops output files being padded out with numbers that are meaningless.

+### Padding on DNA Relatives list:
+This is the number of pixels of blank space used to pad out the top and bottom of each person on the DNA relatives list.
+The default used by 23andMe was 16.
+Set this to a smaller number to reduce the amount of scrolling you need.

+### Maximum Note length
+If this number is greater than zero then any Notes you have added to the DNA relative will be displayed after the name.
+No more than this number of characters will be displayed in the relatives list - the full number will always be shown in the original Notes section on the relative's individual profile page and they will appear in a "mouseover", when you hover the pointer over the person's name.

-### segment minimum overlap
+### Minimum segment overlap
 Similar to GDAT's option, and it has no bearing on 23 and Me's definition of whether segments overlap enough to be considered _shared_.
 In  _529 and You_  the display routines considered segments to "overlap" provided they merely touch - for example the end address of one segment is the same as the starting address of another.
 If you set this parameter to a number above zero then the start and end must overlap by at least this number of Mbase pairs.

+### Action for duplicate imports
+When importing results from CSV files, sometimes values are found that already match the conditions for a record in the database.
+This option determines whether the import should

+1. _Ignore_: retain the old values, or
+2. _Replace_: overwrite the data in the database with the value in the file.

+### Star means "have triangulated"
+If you  applied the yellow star only to a relative who had been previously triangulated, then set this to yes and 529Renew will change displays accordingly.
+It has no other meaning and is only useful transitioning data from before version 2.
+Any triangulations in future will set this parameter directly.

+#### Minimum shared DNA (pct):
+This parameter sets a lower limit - only matches having at least this percentage in common will be checked and recorded.
+This now applies to all ICW, as we cannot tell in advance whether they have overlap.

 ### Recording segments that are not overlapping
-This section is out of date as of V1.3.0, after 23andMe removed the information about whether there was any overlap.
+The two options in this section are out of date as of V1.3.0 and have no effect, after 23andMe removed the information about whether there was any overlap.

 Normally, the "triangulation" process ignores any matches that have no overlaps.
 This pair of related options modify this behaviour.

 Say your profile person **A** is in common with **X** and **Y** but the matching segments do not overlap.
 Normal recording of "triangulation" only accepts matches with 3-way overlaps.
 Both  _529 and You_ and _529renew_ allow you to shift-click to save segment details between the profile person and  **Y**  and between **X** and  **Y**  when they do not overlap.
-#### Minimum shared DNA (pct):
-This parameter sets a lower limit - only matches having at least this percentage in common will be recorded.
-This now applies to all ICW, as we cannot tell in advance whether they have overlap.

 #### Save Segments Mode.
 This parameter can be set to "always" or "only with shift-click".
 If you want to always record segments then this should be set to "always" to save the need for you to remember to hold the shift-key every time.